mlabs-haskell/ytxp-lib/docs/templates/transaction-family-template.md

 > A transaction family specified according to the YTxP Architecture will typically trigger multiple scripts:
 >
-> - A "YieldedTo" script (usually a staking validator)
+> - A "AuthorisedScript" script (usually a staking validator)
 > - One or more "Yielding" scripts
 > - Additional scripts needed for integration with other protocols or non-YTxP Architecture scripts
 > Each of these scripts should be listed here.